 The shape of the house also determines the cost of building your home.
 It is believed that rectangular, 2-story homes are the most economical to construct.
 So, if you are on a tight budget, you may want to choose this type of new home.

-Many cost variables affect how much it will cost to build a new home.
-The best way to get exact budget numbers is to hire a general contractor you can trust and communicate with effectively.
+In our opinion, however, the best way to get exact budget numbers on the cost to build a home is to hire a general contractor you can trust and communicate with effectively.

 Until next time… happy home building!